laurieskelly/hotwire_scam/README.md

 I hope that unloading these "Hot Load Hotel" rooms is extremely high priority to hotwire, because I can't imagine anyone using their site again after suffering the insult of falling for this scam.

+### The last little thing...

+On the phone, the customer service agent also explained to me what a median is.
+She told me that a median is the middle number in a set that's been ranked in order.
+(Educational!)
+The median rate they claimed to have calculated for a three-star hotel in Brooklyn, based on "published" rates from "leading retail travel sites" in the 24-48 hours preceding 5:00pm Eastern time on 8/31/14, is thus $489.
+Looking at Kayak, I say, "Shenanigans."

+I'll be back with more on that later...